gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 ```

 There is no semantic change, and yet, this means way fewer writes (up to 1, now) and fewer retries.
 Why?
-Because [transaction conflicts](https://www.cockroachlabs.com/docs/v26.2/architecture/transaction-layer#transaction-conflicts) in CockroachDB happen in two cases, write-write and write-read:
+Because [transaction conflicts](https://www.cockroachlabs.com/docs/v26.2/architecture/transaction-layer#transaction-conflicts) in CockroachDB happen in two main cases, write-write and write-read:

 > CockroachDB's transactions allow the following types of conflicts that involve running into a write intent:
 >